 |SSM Cardinal Glennon Children's Medical Center|

-When large amounts of radiation are released into the air over a short period of time, like during a nuclear blast, the health consequences can be serious.
+When large amounts of radiation are released into the air over a short period of time (as from a nuclear blast), the health consequences can be serious.
 Radiation sickness can cause flu-like symptoms, hair loss, skin burns, and even death.

-Fortunately, though, radiation sickness is rare.
-So rare, in fact, that the risk to people more than a few miles from a blast is extremely low.
+Fortunately, radiation sickness is rare and the risk to people more than a few miles from a blast is extremely low.

 If radiation remains in the soil or water supplies, long-term exposure can increase a person's risk of cancer.
 But even then, it's much lower than the overall risk of cancer to most people living in the United States today.